siobhanhardt/GermanFlashcardApp/README.md

 ![Structure](images/reacttree.jpg)
 ## Deploying

 I deployed the backend of the app using Docker and a VM on Google Cloud.
-I used Docker Compose to create the Image and uploaded that to Google Cloud.
-I ended up puttin my MYSQL database directly onto the VM as it made the requests a little quicker.
+I created the docker image and uploaded that to Docker Hub.
+I then used Docker Compose to create my containers on my VM.
+I ended up putting the MYSQL database directly onto the VM as it made the requests a little quicker.
 I used NPM Proxy Manager to re-route the IP address of the VM to use a subdomain of the domain I had purchased.

 ## Built With